US stocks edge higher in midday trading

 The Standard & Poor's 500 index rose three points, or 0.2 percent, to 1,980.
 The Nasdaq composite rose eight points, or 0.2 percent, to 4,514.

 EBay rose 7 percent, the second-biggest gain in the S&P 500 index, after the company said it would spin off the mobile payment service PayPal.

 The S&P 500 has slumped 1 percent in September, putting it on track for its third monthly loss this year.

-Bond prices fell slightly.
-The yield on the 10-year Treasury note edged up to 2.14 percent.
+Bond prices fell.
+The yield on the 10-year Treasury note rose to 2.49 percent.